ilp416/other_joins/README.md

 Add obvious `left_joins`, `outer_joins` methods to ActiveRecord as plain way to join tables.

-This version works with ActiveRecord ~> 4.1 (4.1.x, 4.2.x).
-Check [branches](https://github.com/ilp416/other_joins/branches) for other ActiveRecord versions.
+This version works with ActiveRecord (3.0.x - 4.2.x).

 ## Introdution
 Usually to join tables in Rails app you use something like this: